-If your ISP’s modem/router has a spare LAN Ethernet port, you’ll be able to connect your ExpressVPN router to it.
+If your internet service provider’s modem or router has a spare LAN Ethernet port, you will be able to connect your ExpressVPN router to it.

-For your ExpressVPN router to work with your ISP’s modem or router, it must support DHCP or PPPoE.
+For your ExpressVPN router to work with your ISP’s modem or router, it must support DHCP, Static IP, or PPPoE.
 Your ISP should be able to tell you what your modem or router-modem combo supports.

-- DHCP works by automatically assigning an IP address to your device.
+- DHCP (most common) works by automatically assigning an IP address to your device.

 - PPPoE works by connecting to your ISP using a username and password provided by them.

 What should I do if my ExpressVPN router doesn’t detect my internet connection?

 You may encounter issues connecting your ExpressVPN router to the internet, especially if you are using an ISP-supplied modem-router setup.
 Try the following methods to resolve the issue.

 Connect the ExpressVPN router to a different LAN port on your primary modem or router

 Some setups only allow internet connectivity over certain LAN ports on your primary modem or router.
 Try to connect your ExpressVPN router to other LAN ports on the modem or router until one of the LAN ports works.